-Anything worth money has been reproduced or "faked".
+Anything worth money has been reproduced or "faked."
 This is true of every important maker of anything in the world.
-Everything from people etching "Tiffany and Co" into a lamp base to the mass production of fake coach bags has been tried to turn a buck.
+Everything from people etching "Tiffany and Co." into a lamp base to the mass production of fake coach bags have been tried to turn a buck.
 When you brave the world of resale you have to be wise about the find.
-People say "if it's too good to be true it probably is not true".
+People say "if it's too good to be true it probably is not true."
 Those people were not with me the day I paid $7.99 for a REAL Louis Vuitton bucket bag or the day I sold a toy smurf for $325.00.
 The finds are out there, you just have to know your stuff.

 It is illegal to sell a fake designer brand bag.
-High end bags are high quality.
+High-end bags are of high quality.
 Purses such as Coach and Louis Vuitton are made of good leather and stitched tight.
-Real leather does not peal.
+Real leather does not peel.
 Leather is the first sign that a bag is real.
-The first thing I do when looking through a rack of purses is touch them to see if they are cold, cold means the purse is made of vinyl.
-It its vinyl I don’t even look at it, I move on.
-Every designer has tells that will clue you in to if the bag is a fake.
-The easiest way to understand a brand is to go in their stores and look at their product.
-Sales people are helpful in this regard.
-Get to know you brands.
+The first thing I do when looking through a rack of purses is to touch them to see if they are cold, cold means the purse is made of vinyl.
+If it's vinyl I don’t even look at it, I move on.
+Every designer has tells that will clue you into if the bag is a fake.
+The easiest way to understand a brand is to go to their stores and look at their product.
+Salespeople are helpful in this regard.
+Get to know your brands.
 If you suspect something is a fake, check it out online.

 Speaking of silver there is a huge market for jewelry.
 Name brand jewelry (even costume jewelry) can fetch a fair price.
 Pearls are tough to identify as real or fake.
 Older real pearl strands often had knots in between each pear just in case you broke it.
 Today it is more likely to see smaller pearls that are not individually tied.
 Most of the pearls I’ve come across were obvious fakes showing plastic lines down the beads.